Skip to main content

 Aerial view of PortMiami

-If you are carrying your own luggage off, it is important that you will have to do so without any assistance.
+If you are carrying your own luggage off the ship, it is important that you will have to do so without any assistance.
 That being said, you have the flexibility to get off whenever you choose.
 This is a great option for those with early flights or who want to hit the road as soon as possible.

 For those who opt to do regular disembarkation, you will have to set your luggage outside of your stateroom the night before and adhere to your assigned time.